 My references have not been contacted.
 When will this occur?
 References are only contacted should we required additional information.
 For most candidates references will not be contacted.

 How will I be notified about my candidate status?
-All candidates who meet the eligbility requirements are sent an email for an interview.
+All candidates who meet the eligibility requirements are sent an email for an interview.
 Once the interview process concludes and decisions are made, candidates are notified electronically to check status in the selection system.
 There are three decisions types.

-Hire or Offer: Offers are for specific positions and indicate an assignment to an area, building and room.
+Hire or Offer: Offers are for specific positions and indicate an assignment to an area, building, and room.
 Offers may be in a single, double, triple or quad.
 Staff are given a specific time frame to select their roommate(s).
 That person(s) must have paid the room reservation deposit by the specified deadline.
 Some offers have additional conditions for placement (substance free, special interest housing and Tribe Square).
 Once an offer is accepted, additional pages in the portal will open for to complete required employment documents, some will be online and others are to be printed and returned to Residence Life.
 The employment documents are to be completed by the specified deadline in order to retain the position.

 Alternate: When there are more qualified candidates than positions available, which is typically the case, candidates are offered an alternate status that must be accepted or declined.
 Those who accept the alternate status, will be contacted to fill staff vacancies as they occur.
-The alternate list is not ranked; candidates are selected based on their ability to fill a particular staff position and need in on a staff.
-If the alternate list is exhausted, the position will be advertised and new applications are accepted.
+The alternate pool is not ranked; candidates are selected based on their ability to fill a particular staff position and need in on a staff.
+If the alternate pool is exhausted, the position will be advertised and new applications are accepted.
 In the event that a chapter member residing in a fraternity or sorority house is offered a student staff position after having signed a housing agreement to live in the fraternity or sorority house, the Chapter President must agree to release the member from house residency.
 By doing so, the Chapter accepts responsibility to fill that space or pay the established rate for that house vacancy.
 Approval may be granted via email provided the approval comes from the Chapter President's William and Mary email account.